BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Design

 \subsection{Taint-tracking policy}

-We use taint tracking to prevent sensitive data from flowing to observable outputs.
+We use taint tracking to \emph{prevent sensitive data from flowing to observable outputs}.
 First, we define which parts of the system can be tainted.
 We split the system state into two types: \begin{itemize} \item \emph{\Blindable} state consists of the values (not addresses) of lines in the cache, values in registers except the program counter, and values in main memory, as well as all busses and queues used to transfer these values.
-Each of these is extended with an additional \blindedness bit which, when set, indicates that the corresponding state is \blinded. \item \emph{Visible} state consists of information that may be exposed outside the system, and must therefore never contain sensitive data.
-It includes all microarchitectural state that does not have a \blindedness bit associated with it, e.g., the program counter, addresses of lines in the caches, and performance counters.
+Each of these is extended with a \blindedness \indicator. \item \emph{Visible} state consists of information that may be exposed outside the system, and must therefore never contain sensitive data.
+It includes \emph{all microarchitectural state that does not have a \blindedness \indicator associated with it}, e.g., the program counter, addresses of lines in the caches, branch predictor state, and performance counters.
 As the program counter encapsulates control flow, making it part of visible state forbids \blinded data from affecting control flow. \end{itemize}

 We then define the list of observable outputs we consider in \design: visible state, non-\blinded \blindable state, the addresses of memory operations sent to main memory, the execution time of an instruction or set of instructions, and fault signals.
 Note that once \blindable state becomes \blinded, it is no longer observable.
 We exclude outputs that require physical access to be observed, such as voltage and electromagnetic radiation.